kaen2891/military_audio_dataset/README.md

-# MEA: Military Environment Audio Dataset for Inducing Acoustic Hazardous Situation Surveillance System
+# MAD: A Military Audio Dataset for Situational Awareness and Surveillance
-Official code implementation of "MEA: Military Environment Audio Dataset for Inducing Acoustic Hazardous Situation Surveillance System"
+Official code implementation of "MAD: A Military Audio Dataset for Situational Awareness and Surveillance"

 ## Requirements
 Install the necessary packages with: